How much do you charge?

 Monthly Cash Thru Options was founded in 2005.
 We initially focused on non-directional options trading strategies.
 Over the years we have expanded into directional strategies leveraging quantitative and algorithmic methodologies.
 MCTO Capital Management, a sister company, was established in 2018 to service high net worth and institutional clients through managed accounts.

 What is the best way to diversify my portfolio?

-Monthly Cash Thru Options LLC, which services the retail client, offers five actively managed strategies that can help an investor diversify a broad investment portfolio.
+Monthly Cash Thru Options LLC, which services the retail client, offers five actively managed strategies that can help an investor diversify an investment portfolio.
+These strategies can be either self-managed or autotraded.
 A recommended approach is to take a portion of your total investable cash and allocate it to 2 or 3 MCTO strategies.

 I already have a financial advisor.
 Why do I need your services?

 We recommend that you continue to work with your registered investment advisor (RIA) and have them continue to manage a certain % of your total investable assets.
 Financial advisors offer value when it comes to macro-level planning of your assets along with tax, estate and wealth-transfer planning.
 However, most financial advisors are not well trained in actively managing money, and are usually slow to exit an investment when it starts to show fatigue or demonstrate valid exit triggers.

 Because some RIAs understand that they are not well trained or experienced in active portfolio management, some will outsource the investment management task to 3rd party investment managers.
 This is a positive for the client.
 However, the negative is that the client will be paying higher fees because the RIA and 3rd party investment manager will be splitting the fees.